 Angela Yamarone joined BBB in 2018 after interning with the company in 2017.
-She currently represents Harry Potter and the Cursed Child, Waitress, Chicago, Fleabag, Atlantic Theater Company and Audible Theater productions at the Minetta Lane Theatre.
-Past clients include Head Over Heels, Smokey Joe’s Cafe and Audible's Girls & Boys and Sakina's Restaurant.
+She currently represents Mrs. Doubtfire, Harry Potter and the Cursed Child, Chicago, Atlantic Theater Company and Audible Theater productions at the Minetta Lane Theatre.
+Past clients include Waitress, Fleabag, Head Over Heels, Smokey Joe’s Cafe and In Residence on Broadway.
 Originally from the San Francisco Bay Area, she has a BA in Communications and Media Studies from Fordham University.

 Amanda has been at Boneau/Bryan-Brown since 2011.
 In addition to her administrative role, she heads BBB's social media division and provides live coverage of press events and opening nights.
 Amanda is an NYU graduate with a degree in Dramatic Literature, Theatre History, and the Cinema.